TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 MP\_mapRootPoints
 -----------------

-..  confval:: MP_mapRootPoints
+.. container:: table-row

-    :name: config-MP-mapRootPoints
+   Property
+      MP\_mapRootPoints

+   Data type
-    :type: list of PIDs / :ref:`data-type-string`
+      list of PIDs / :ref:`data-type-string`

+   Description
       Defines a list of ID numbers from which the MP-vars are automatically calculated for the branch.

       The result is used just like :ref:`MP\_defaults <setup-config-mp-defaults>` are used to find MP-vars if none has been specified prior to the call to `\TYPO3\CMS\Frontend\Typolink\PageLinkBuilder`.

       You can specify `root` as a special keyword in the list of IDs and that will create a map-tree for the whole site (but this may be VERY processing intensive if there are many pages!).

       The order of IDs specified may have a significance; Any ID in a branch which is processed already (by a previous ID root point) will not be processed again.

       The configured IDs have to be the uids of Mount Point pages itself, not the targets.

 ..  index:: config; namespaces